HoldenB/access-bot/README.md

 # access-bot
-A discord bot for providing oauth tokens to client members
+A simple discord bot for providing access tokens to to clients that are attempting to access a webserver

 ## Installation
 This project utilizes pipenv for ease of installation.